 Massachusetts: The high school football season will take place from Feb.
 22-April 25.

 Michigan: The season was moved to 2021, but that decision was changed when Michigan Gov. Gretchen Whitmer adjusted an executive order that called for social distancing at all outdoor competitions.
 Games began Sept.
 18., but the season was paused for three weeks last month due to rising COVID-19 numbers in the state.
 The season is scheduled to resume Dec.
 15, with championships coming two weeks later.

-Minnesota: After initially opting for a 2021 season, Minnesota will have a six game season with games beginning Oct.
+Minnesota: After initially opting for a 2021 season, Minnesota went with a six game season with games beginning Oct.
 9. On Nov.
 20, the state cancelled the remainder of its football season due to a rise in COVID-19 numbers.

 Missouri: Season underway (began Aug.
 28)

 Montana: Season complete

 Nevada: Football practices begin Feb.
 13 with games starting Mar.
 5